mattxlee/bip39_cpp/README.md

 ## Test

 All the test cases are downloaded from [https://github.com/trezor/python-mnemonic/blob/master/vectors.json](https://github.com/trezor/python-mnemonic/blob/master/vectors.json) and it has been converted into C++ source file `src/test.cpp`

-All test cases should be passed, you can use cmake to initialize the make file from your computer and ensure that the dependencies are installed on your local system.
-You also can use [vcpkg](https://github.com/microsoft/vcpkg) to manage the dependencies, which is the way we highly recommend.